hashicorp/packer/website/source/docs/builders/hyperv-vhd.html.md

 ### Required:

--   `source_dir` (string) - The source directory of the existing export, which should be the output of hyper-v iso builder or manually exports from hyper-v manager.
-The directory should contains a virtual hard disk file, a .vmcx file for VM configuration and .vmrs file for runtime state data.
-The builder will try to find the .vmcx file and import virtual machine by PowerShell commands.
+-   `source_dir` (string) - The source directory of the existing export, which should be an output of hyper-v iso builder or a manually export from hyper-v manager.
+The directory should contains two sub-directories, one for virtual hard disk file and another one for VM configuration file.
+The configuration filename should be a GUID (virtual machine ID) with .xml extension (Windows Server 2012) or .vmcx extension (Windows Server 2016).

+    The builder will try to find the **first match** configuration file and import virtual machine by PowerShell commands.

 ### Optional: